nalbarr/hello-luke-java/README.md

 ### Intermediate
 You may find these handy.
 This are katas I like to use when learning a new language and helps distinguish specific programming language characteristics (e.g., static vs. dynamic/intepreted, strong and weak typing).
 Note a small stepping point to Scala as a hybrid OO and functional language.
+NOTE: I am avoiding too much hyper focus on Javascript.
+It is popular but I do not think is forced good thinking and development early - you need to appreciate more basic CS concepts beforehand.

-I added some puzzles we have worked through together.
+Also, I added some puzzles we have worked through together (e.g., Einstein puzzle).

 * [hello-shapes-java](https://github.com/nalbarr/hello-shapes-java "Java shapes project")